torvalds/linux/Documentation/driver-api/fpga/fpga-mgr.rst

 The .write_complete function is called after all the image has been written to put the FPGA into operating mode.

-The ops include a .state function which will read the hardware FPGA manager and return a code of type enum fpga_mgr_states.
-It doesn't result in a change in hardware state.
+The ops include a .state function which will determine the state the FPGA is in and return a code of type enum fpga_mgr_states.
+It doesn't result in a change in state.

 How to write an image buffer to a supported FPGA
 ------------------------------------------------